Partial desingularization up to normal-crossings in characteristic 0 and 2: Introduction

+As stated, Theorem \ref{Th:nc} answers a question by Koll\'ar \cite[Problem 9]{Kollar-semilog} if one allows for resolution by Deligne--Mumford stacks with abelian stabilizers.
+Passing to coarse moduli spaces directly, this answers the same question with the class including abelian quotients of normal crossings singularities.
+Applying relative destackification we may narrow the singularities on coarse moduli spaces further.

+\begin{definition} We say that the coarse moduli scheme $\overline X$ of $X$ has \emph{higher pinch point singularities} if the stabilizer of a point $p\in X$ with local description $x_1\cdots x_k = 0$ is abelian and embeds into the permutation group $\Sigma_k$ of the branches. \end{definition} Since $k$ is bounded by $\dim(X)+1$ and $\Sigma_k$ has finitely many representations of rank $\dim(X)+1$, there is a finite set of possible singularity types appearing in $\overline X$. \begin{corollary} Let $X$ be a normal-crossings separated Deligne--Mumford stack with abelian inertia in characteristic 0.
+There is a sequence of blowups and root constructions, which are trivial over the locus where $X$ is representable and normal crossings, resulting in a modification $X' \to X$ such that $\overline X'$ has higher pinch point singularities. \end{corollary} Corollary \ref{Cor:poly-circulant} is proven in Section \ref{Sec:poly-circulant}.

-A \emph{normal crossings resolution} of $X$ is a modification $X'\to X$, where $X'$ has only normal crossings singularities, which is an isomorphism on the normal-crossings locus of $X$.
-In Belotto da Silva and Bierstone's result \cite{BDS-B-nc}, the coarse moduli space of $X'$ is restricted to be a \emph{hypersurface} singularity which is a quotient of a normal crossings singularity by an abelian permutation group-action; they also control the exceptional locus.
+In Belotto da Silva and Bierstone's result \cite{BDS-B-nc}, the singularities of the coarse moduli space of $X'$ are restricted to be certain \emph{hypersurface} higher pinch points called \emph{product circulant singularities}; they also control the exceptional locus.
 In \cite{Wlodarczyk-nc}, W{\l}odarczyk treats a more general class of \emph{non-reduced normal crossings singularities,} again controlling exceptional loci.